LordCattonia/TicTacToe/README.md

 # TicTacToe
 A somewhat simple tic tac toe console application with room for improvement
+Be warned that it clears your console because I'm lazy :)